MakeSchool-Tutorials/Environment-Setup/P08-Mobile-iOS/content.md

 slug: mobile-ios
 ---

+This section is mandatory prework if you are seeking to concentrate on iOS development, but optional otherwise.

 If you haven't already, please start by downloading and installing Xcode on your computer from the App Store (This is a large application and the download can take several hours on slower connections)

 * [Xcode](https://developer.apple.com/xcode/)